aeon-technology/docs/content/Tutorials/Project/project.md

 # Project and Models

-In this lesson, we will show some of the basic operations of DFF:
+In this lesson, we will show some of the basic functionalities of DFF:
 - Create and manage a project
 - Build a molecule from scratch
 - Mouse functions for editing and viewing